krustowski/rou2exOS/docs/memory/overview.md

 At `init_processes`, `save_kernel_cr3()` snapshots the current CR3 as `KERNEL_CR3`.
 This is the reference from which all per-process tables are cloned.

 `create_user_page_table(slot)` allocates new P4/P3/P2 tables from `PAGE_TABLE_POOL`, copies all 512 entries from the kernel tables, then overrides P2[3] to point at the slot's private 2 MiB physical frame (`0x1000_000 + slot * 0x200_000`).
 The result is a process that sees:

 - its own ELF code/data at virtual `0x600_000` (private frame)
 - all kernel mappings everywhere else (shared read-only-ish)
 - the shared userland heap at `0xC00_000–0xFFF_FFF` (U/S + R/W, inherited from kernel P2[6/7])

 ### TLB management

 CR3 is written on every context switch in the scheduler.
-Writing CR3 always flushes the entire TLB, so no explicit `invlpg` is needed.
+Writing CR3 always flushes the entire TLB (Translation Lookaside Buffer), so no explicit `invlpg` is needed.
 The `flush_tlb()` helper reloads CR3 with its own current value for cases where only the active process's mappings changed (e.g. after `map_vram`).

 ---